-The complexity of task is often under estimated.
+The complexity of tasks is often under estimated.
 We can assist by handling the bulk of the administration leaving the executor to deal with the more important matters at hand.

 An executor is the individual or organisation that you have appointed to oversee the finalisation of your estate.
 They are tasked with:

-A beneficiary is a person who is named in the will to receive a benefit under a will.
+A beneficiary is a person who is named in the will to receive a benefit.

 A trust is an entity that is set up to protect assets.
 The trust is created by a trust instrument.
 The instrument is just a document that specifies the terms of the trust.
 There are many types of trusts.